Status of Former Assembly Groups and Leaders

-On June 14, 2008 an Assembly wedding held in Pasadena, between a man from Pasadena and a woman from WLA.
+On June 14, 2008 an Assembly wedding was held in Pasadena, between a Pasadena groom and a WLA bride.
 There were about 300 guests in attendance from the Assemblies in San Francisco, Sacramento, WLA, Pasadena and Riverside.
-The format was the same as always: hymns, preaching about the man and women’s relationship likened to Christ and the church, Jim McAllister saying, “You may salute your bride”.
+The format familiar - hymns, preaching about the man and women’s relationship likened to Christ and the church, Jim McAllister saying, “You may salute your bride”.

-One sad testimony to how narrow-minded the groups still are: The groom’s brother (a former Assembly member) was told he was not invited to the wedding because of negative things he said about George and his followers over five years ago.
+One sad testimony to how narrow-minded the groups still are: The groom’s brother (a former Assembly member) was told he was not invited to the wedding because of negative things he said about George and his followers when he left the Geftakys ministry over five years ago.

 Of the 300 guests, about 80-90 were family and friends from outside the Assembly.
-The rest were Assembly folks - current and former members, of which many were children (Jim McAllister and Scott Testa accounted for 16 of them).
+The rest were Assembly folks - current and former members, of which many were children (Jim McAllister's and Scott Testa's families accounted for 16 of them).
 On June 28, 2008 Brent T. had a response to this.

 April 2008: Sometime in mid-2007, Mike Almanzor refused to allow George to continue to give stated ministry on Sunday afternoons, and consequently George Geftakys began all over again with, a weekly Bible study and Sunday service at his home in Plymouth Village in Redlands, CA, located at 242 Carver Circle.

 He preached at a conference in Tanzania.
 He was invited by a brother named Herbert who is involved in a ministry that builds orphanages.
 George seemed to be attempting to gain a position of influence in that ministry.
 Amazing.
 It's like the Robert Duvall character in "The Apostle".